-The JPB is now planning for a "soft launch" of revenue service on August 10, 2024.
-Soft launch is described as replacing one (1) or two (2) diesel hauled trains in the normal operating schedule with an EMU on approximately a weekly basis until revenue service is achieved with the full complement of fourteen (14) trainsets.
 The JPB previously decided that an additional two (2) EMUs should be available as spares when full revenue service is initiated.
-The availability of two spares at the start of full revenue service may not be possible because of the damage to TS-311, and Stadler's ability to deliver a 17th trainset early enough for the unit to be burned-in prior to the September 21, 2024, RSD.
+The availability of two spares at the start of full revenue service may not be possible because of the damage to TS-311, and Stadler's ability to deliver a 17th trainset early enough for the unit to be burned-in prior to the September 21, 2024 RSD.